1995 and 2006 Restorations

 - Yellow: exterior daylight

-- Amber or sepia: night-time exterior and interior artificial light
+- Amber or sepia: interior natural and artificial light

 - Pink or lavender: dawn and dusk

 - Green: outdoor rural scenes and intrigue or suspense

 The tinting varies greatly between the 1995 and 2006 restorations but in both versions there are several baffling, as well as annoying, choices made that defy all logic.
 The 1995 has two similar minor ones in that Hutter’s darkened hotel room is already tinted in an amber shade, indicating indoor light, seconds before the innkeeper’s wife enters bearing a lit candle.
 Later on, this happens in reverse: the wind from an open window blows a candle out and there’s a split second delay before the room goes dark.
 In the first instance, in the 2006 the room is initially tinted in green, denoting darkness in this case, before changing to amber at the correct moment.
 Conversely, elsewhere the 2006 reintroduces old mistakes or makes many new ones.
 The only other tinting oddities of the 1995 are scenes of Knock in his cell in the final reel being tinted blue for night, while intercut with everywhere else that’s pink for dawn.
 But that’s it.
 For the rest of its length the tinting choices are entirely logical and pleasing.
 The 2006, on the other hand, borders on maddening, with its sins being far more egregious due to their utter lack of variation.
 It only has pink dawn/dusk tinting for a total of four minutes; then believe it or not, the rest of the film is divided wholly between the amber and green shades in the screenshots below.
 Therefore it gets quite confusing when being given contradictory messages as to what time of day (or night) it is, which unfailingly takes one out of the film.